Woman accused of putting her baby in freezer, closing lid

 JOHNSON CITY, Tenn. — A Tennessee woman accused of placing her 8-month-old baby into a freezer has been charged with child abuse.

-The baby was found in the freezer, which had about an inch of standing water inside.
-The child was taken to a hospital, but no condition has been released.

-Smith was also charged with neglect and burglary.
+Smith also has been charged with offenses that include neglect.
 It’s unclear if she has a lawyer who could comment.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.